 THE LYMPHATIC AND BLOOD CIRCULATORY SYSTEMS

-The Lymphatic System is the most complex, yet interesting subject I’ve researched to date, it would take me a lifetime to completely understand the lymphatic system, the information below is just an overview.
-I took the decision to include information on the lymphatic system, having read how a poor or badly functioning lymphatic system can cause some serious medical conditions, which in turn can be a cause of elevated blood pressure, some are listed in this section.
+The Lymphatic System is the most complex, yet interesting subject I’ve researched to date.
+It would take me a lifetime to completely understand the lymphatic system, the information below is just an overview.
+I took the decision to include information on the lymphatic system, having read how a poor or badly functioning lymphatic system can cause some serious medical conditions, which in turn can be a cause of elevated blood pressure.
+Some of these conditions are listed in this section.

 Lifestyle can have an adverse effect on removing lymph from your body especially if you eat late or just before going to sleep.
-Further information on how the lymphatic system works while you are sleeping, is explained in section twenty-five in the members section on sleep.
-Further information on the Glymphatic System, Sympathetic Nervous System, Obesity, and particularly the “Inguinal Nodes”, and how these conditions can impact the lymphatic system, is included in a new section on Obesity which will be uploaded end of June 2018.
+Further information on how the lymphatic system works while you are sleeping, is explained in section 25 in the Members Section on Sleep.

 What are White Blood Cells?

-High Blood Pressure when related to the lymphatic system is an increase in blood pressure that may be caused when the lymphatics own circulatory system fails to move lymph waste, this can have an effect on the veins and arteries in the blood circulatory system from the heart.
+High Blood Pressure, when related to the lymphatic system, is an increase in blood pressure that may be caused when the lymphatic system fails to move lymph waste.
+This can have an effect on the veins and arteries in the blood circulatory system from the heart.

 Essential hypertension, known as primary hypertension, doesn’t have a known secondary cause.
 More about primary and secondary hypertension in the Home Section, titled “Types of Hypertension”.

 Remember Ideal Blood Pressure has been said by the medical profession to be between 120/80mmHg and 90/60mmHg.